 Travel Report: Shanghai Propaganda Poster Art Centre.

-Home to over six thousand antique posters, Shanghai Propaganda Poster Art Centre houses the biggest collection of Chinese propaganda posters in the world.
-Perhaps even more impressive is that it’s largely down to one man: an avid poster collector by the name of Yang Pei Ming.
+Home to over six thousand antique posters, Shanghai Propaganda Poster Art Centre has the biggest collection of Chinese propaganda posters in the world.
+Perhaps even more impressive is that it’s largely down to one man, a dedicated poster collector by the name of Yang Pei Ming.
 I saw him as soon as I entered the museum.
 “Welcome… something, something” he mumbled, before taking my entrance fee and shuffling off to a side office.

-March 2019.
-The second area hones in on the 1950s and the aspirational images to reflect China’s so-called Great Leap Forward.
-I couldn’t help but be drawn to the anti US posters that depicted American soldiers as shrinking, sallow-skinned monsters.
-In the above poster from 1950, titled Children of New China, two US soldiers are driven cowering into the sea by gun-wielding Chinese infants.
+The second area hones in on the 1950s and the aspirational images reflecting China’s so-called Great Leap Forward.
+I found myself drawn to the anti US posters that depict American soldiers as shrinking monsters.
+In the above poster from 1950, titled Children of New China, gun-wielding Chinese infants drive two US soldiers cowering into the sea.

-March 2019.
-Those fascinated by the power and influence of Chairman Mao will be pleased to see the big cheese featured in plenty of posters, woodcuttings and paper cutouts.
+Fascinated by the power and influence of Chairman Mao?
+Then this place will certainly please, as the former leader heavily features throughout in posters, woodcuttings and paper cutouts.

-A particularly interesting corner displays what is at first glance two identical Chairman Mao posters.
-The bottom image was created in 1968 by the artist Chen Jiang, who was at the time the director for Shanghai People’s Arts Publishing House Revolutionary Committee.
-But when Mao’s wife Jiang Qing saw the finished product she demanded he repaint the whole thing, making the image of Mao larger and the cheering, flag-waving people smaller.
+A particularly interesting corner of the exhibition displays what are at first glance two identical Chairman Mao posters.
+The bottom image is a 1968 creation by the artist Chen Jiang, then director of Shanghai People’s Arts Publishing House Revolutionary Committee.
+However, when Mao’s wife Jiang Qing saw the finished product she demanded he repaint the whole thing.
+Basically, she wanted Mao to appear larger and the cheering, flag-waving people smaller.
 This, she surmised, would consolidate the idea of her husband’s unquestionable authority.
-And so the top image is the one that was officially published.
+Hence the top image is the one they officially published.

-March 2019.
 The third part of the museum deals with The Cultural Revolution and the years thereafter.
-The museum even has a bunch of original Cultural Revolution schoolbooks in which Mao, disillusioned at the direction the country is heading in, urges the country’s youth to mobilize and take current party leaders to task for their embrace of bourgeois values and lack of revolutionary spirit.
+The museum even has a bunch of original Cultural Revolution schoolbooks in which Mao, disillusioned at the direction China is heading in, urges the country’s youth to mobilise.
+He wanted them to take party leaders to task for their embrace of bourgeois values and lack of revolutionary spirit.
 Scary stuff.

-March 2019.
-Shanghai Propaganda Poster Art Centre also has a cool shop where you can buy reproduction prints and postcards of pretty much everything you’ve seen in the museum.
+Shanghai Propaganda Poster Art Centre also has a cool shop where you can buy reproduction prints and postcards of pretty much everything you’ve seen in the museum

-March 2019.
-Finding the museum can be a bit tricky.
-It’s located in a residential complex called President Mansion at 868 Huashan Lu.
+Finding the museum can be a bit tricky, as it sits in a sleepy residential complex called President Mansion at 868 Huashan Lu.
 Duck inside and more often than not the security guard will hand you a museum leaflet with a little map.